kupehtci/DOCUMENTATION/GCP/GCP - VPC - Virtual Private Cloud.md

 * `name` is required for the VPC and must meet this regex: `[a-z]([-a-z0-9]*[a-z0-9])?` with first character a lowercase and the following characters a dash, lowercase or digit except last character that cannot be a dash.
 * `description` is a description of the resource.
 Only allow to create this parameter the first time where is created.

+---
+## CIDR

+When an VPC is created you need to define a CIDR block for the resources deployed within it.

+Take into account the CIDR block assigned when stablishing an VPC peering, as IPs must not overlap between them.

+The maximum allowed CIDR block is /28, so /32 common ones are not allowed, so use normally /24.

 [^1]: Compute Engine Virtual Machines are VMs within the Google Cloud [[GCP - CEVM Computer Engine Virtual Machine]]